 There is no hard and fast rule, but ask yourself:

 If you don't trade under your own name but as e.g. "Anytown Fruits" you must display clearly your name and address where legal documents could be sent to you.
-Please use the following link Companies and Business Names for more detailed information on the requirements of the legislation.
+Please use the Companies and Business Names within fair trading for more detailed information on the requirements of the legislation.

 Consumer Protection Act